Data Controller: Cotswold Archaeology, Building 11, Kemble Enterprise Park, Kemble GL7 6BQ

 CA does not ask you to enter any personal data as part of your interaction with our website.

 Like most website operators, through the use of ‘Google Analytics’ cookies CA has access to non-personally identifying information about individuals that visit our website.
-This information provides information on the general location of the individual, browser and device type, language preference, referring site and the date and time of each visitor request.
+This information provides information on the general location of the individual (country, region, city), browser and device type, language preference, referring site and the date and time of each visitor request.
 No other personal data that would allow us to identify a specific individual is collected.

 We also use a social media sharing tools that allows you to share the content of this website on various social media platforms.